 There is no one-size-fits-all skincare routine.
 Find one that suits your lifestyle that you will follow and stick to.
 Understand your skin and take good care of it.
 Remember that when it comes to taking care of your skin, an ounce of prevention is a lot better (and easier) than a pound of cure.

-What's your skin type, main skin issues, and skin goals?
+Skin type, skin issues, and skin goals

 I used to have normal to combination skin–sometimes oily on my T-zone and then normal on the cheek area.
 However, as I got older, my skin became more dry to sensitive.
 My main issue is that I easily react to skin care products, so I have to gradually ease into a routine or slowly introduce a product that I am trying out for the first time.
 My goal is to keep my skin youthful, healthy-looking, smooth, even-toned, and free of blemishes.